 Generally, a Law Judge can only reject your complaints of pain if there are inconsistencies in the record.
 Lack of evidence is not an inconsistency.
 So, if your complaints of pain are inconsistent with your medical reports, daily activities or other evidence then they may be disregarded as being inconsistent.
 For example, if you are engaging in activities and behaviors that are inconsistent with your alleged disability; then your complaints of pain may be disregarded.
 Thus, you need to be careful not to exaggerate your complaints and symptoms when you are at a hearing or at any other step of the process.
 You do not want your complaints of pain to be rejected by the Law Judge.

 If you believe that you have impairments that are preventing you from working, applying for social security disability is likely the right choice for you.
 Your testimony at the hearing level will be a key component to a successful claim.
-Your testimony regarding pain be should be given great weight, and not be disregarded by the Law Judge.
+Your testimony regarding pain should be given great weight and not be disregarded by the Law Judge.
+With the complexities involved, having a Social Security Disability Lawyer by your side can be invaluable.
 It is important to have the help of an experienced attorney to maximize results.
-At the LaBovick Law Group, we provide free consultations where we will review the facts of your case to determine if this is the right program for you.
+At the LaBovick Law Group, our team includes dedicated Social Security Disability Attorneys who can guide you through the process.
+We provide free consultations where we will review the facts of your case to determine if this is the right program for you.
 Call us today at (561) 623-3681 for your free evaluation.